 Advancements in food production have led to a faster, less expensive method of producing soy sauce, which uses acid-hydrolyzed vegetable protein.
 This method only requires a few days and produces a more consistent product with a longer shelf life.
 Traditionalists reject this method, as it does not create the depth of flavor found with the traditional brewing method.

-Soy sauce does contain high amounts of sodium, with leading brands containing roughly one third of your daily recommended intake (RDI) of sodium per serving.
-However, low sodium versions of leading brands can have just half of that, or 15% of your RDI.
-It's also been pointed out that one tablespoon of soy sauce has approximately one tenth of the sodium as one tablespoon of salt, making it less salty by volume.
+Soy sauce does contain high amounts of sodium, with leading brands containing roughly one-third of your daily recommended intake (DRI) of sodium per serving.
+However, low-sodium versions of leading brands can have just half of that, or 15 percent of your DRI.
+It's also been pointed out that 1 tablespoon of soy sauce has approximately one-tenth of the sodium as 1 tablespoon of salt, making it less salty by volume.
 Ultimately, it's up to you to be judicious with your salt intake and limit how much you use.

 That said, others in the scientific community have raised concerns about other properties of commercially produced soy sauce.
 Because the modern production process has changed greatly, many contemporary brands rely on chemicals and additives to speed up or mimic the fermentation process.